jiahui890/chexpert-aml/README.md

 --ylabels "No Finding" "Edema"
 --file pca_nb`

-* To train a CNN model with batch size of 16, limit of 10000 images in training dataset, with transfer learning, default hyperparameter and epochs = 5
+* To train a CNN model (MobileNetv2) with batch size of 16, limit of 5000 images in training dataset, without transfer learning, default hyperparameter and epochs = 5, and for tensorflow to run evaluation metric with step of 1 iteration, to do unfreeze weights for 20 groups of layers, using label mapping of U-one

-`python run_ml_chexpert.py
---batchsize 16
---limit 10000
---epochs 5
---cnn_model MobileNetv2_keras
---cnn_transfer 1
---cnn True
---file cnn_default`
+`python run_ml_chexpert.py --batchsize 16 --epochs 5 --steps_execute 1 --layer_train 20 --cnn_model DenseNet121_keras --cnn_transfer 0 --map U-one --cnn True --file cnn_standard_balanced_fulldata_gradual20 --preprocessing cnn_standard.yaml`

 Configurations